artagnon/clayoven/README.md

 * Run `clayoven` on your website's repository to generate HTML files.
 * Run `clayoven httpd` to preview your website locally.
-* Run `clayoven imapd` to start a daemon which will poll for emails.

 ## Repository format